-SignalExpress offers several documentation features so you can continue analysis in another software application, such as Microsoft Excel or the report generation tool NI DIAdem.
-These features can help you document the data from SignalExpress in reports.
-You can print graphs of signals and export or save signal data to view it in spreadsheet applications.
+NI SignalExpress Tektronix Edition offers several documentation features so you can continue analysis in another software application, such as Microsoft Excel or the report generation tool in NI DIAdem.
+These features can help you document the data from NI SignalExpress Tektronix Edition in reports.